MadsJensen/introduction_to_beamforming/Outline.md

 ## 1. General idea of the workshop

-This workshop will contain background information about beamforming, intermixed with hands-on sessionswhere we will apply a beamformer pipeline to MEG data. <br/>
+This workshop will contain background information about beamforming, intermixed with hands-on sessions where we will apply a beamformer pipeline to MEG data. <br/>
-The hands-on will be done in MNE-Python.
+The hands-on will be done in [MNE-Python](https://www.martinos.org/mne/stable/index.html).

 ## 2. Prerequisites for the course